bsc-s2/pykit/redisutil/README.md

     specifies this instance is a client or a server.
     It can be `"client"` or `"server"`.

+-   `timeout`:
+    the expire time of the channel, in second.
+    If it is `None`, the channel exists until being cleaned.

 **return**:
 an instance of `RedisChannel`.